Carlin in Eureka County, Nevada — The American Mountains (Southwest)

 Location.
 40° 36.065′ N, 116° 10.704′ W. Marker is in Carlin, Nevada, in Eureka County.
 Marker is at the intersection of Nevada Route 278 and Palisade Ranch Road, on the left when traveling south on State Route 278.
 Touch for map.
 Marker is in this post office area: Carlin NV 89822, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 12 miles of this marker, measured as the crow flies.
-California Trail — Hot Springs (approx. 7.3 miles away); Leaving the River, Climbing the Hill (approx. 7.3 miles away); Carlin (approx. 8.2 miles away); Carlin Canyon (approx. 12.1 miles away).
+At least 5 other markers are within 13 miles of this marker, measured as the crow flies.
+California Trail — Hot Springs (approx. 7.3 miles away); Leaving the River, Climbing the Hill (approx. 7.3 miles away); Carlin (approx. 8.2 miles away); Carlin Canyon (approx. 12.1 miles away); California Trail - Carlin Canyon (approx. 12.4 miles away).

 More about this marker.
 This marker is approximately 10 miles south of Carlin on Nevada Highway 278.

 Also see . . .
 Palisade, Nevada.
 Palisade was the site of an elaborate hoax during the early 1870s, probably to boost tourism.
 Whenever a train arrived, the residents were said to stage rampant gunfights and bank robberies.
-Nobody was privy to knowledge of the hoax except the residents, and the showmanship died off after several years.
-In reality, crime in Palisade was low and the town did not even have a sheriff.
-(Submitted on March 2, 2015, by Barry Swackhamer of Brentwood, California.)
+Nobody (Submitted on March 2, 2015, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on June 19, 2019.
-This page originally submitted on March 2, 2015, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 243 times since then and 32 times this year.
+It was originally submitted on March 2, 2015, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 302 times since then and 3 times this year.
 Last updated on June 17, 2019, by Paulette Nelson of N Las Vegas, Nevada.
 Photos: 1, 2, 3, 4. submitted on March 2, 2015, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.